Nightforce ATACR 1-8x24 F1

 Affiliate links (?)

 Looking for the best LPVO for your AR15 in 2026?
 After testing over 30 low power variable optics across all price points, we've ranked the top performers.
-From the Vortex Razor Gen III and Trijicon Credo HX to budget champions like the Primary Arms PLxC, this guide covers the best 1-6x, 1-8x, and 1-10x scopes.
+From the Vortex Razor Gen III and Trijicon Credo HX to budget champions like the Primary Arms PLxC, this guide covers the best 1-6x, 1-8x, 1-10x, and extended-range 1.5-12x scopes.
 We break down FFP vs SFP, eyebox challenges, glass quality, and why cheap FFP scopes are a trap.
 Whether your budget is $300 or $2,500, we'll help you pick the right LPVO for your mission.

 Ranked by overall performance across glass quality, eyebox, illumination, durability, and value.
 Each has been tested on AR15 platforms in CQB, mid-range, and precision scenarios.